cbourke/CSCE156-Lab13/readme.md

 the following code snippet.
 An example has been provided (see `SortingPerformance`) that times Java's `Collections.sort()` method and reports (an estimate of) its execution time in seconds.
-Adapt this code to perform your own emperical experiments.
+Adapt this code to perform your own empirical experiments.
 Be sure to pass in a *deep copy* of the list so as not to bias the performance by providing it a pre-sorted list.